therealozp/class-notes/swe review.md

 stop activities can be multiple, and it is optional. there must be a start activity.

-6. what do partitions (swimlanes) do? they indicate lanes of which activities are performed by actors. the actor that performs the activities is shown as a label on top of the swimlane.
+6. what do partitions (swimlanes) do? they indicate lanes of which activities are performed by which actors. the actor that performs the activities is shown as a label on top of the swimlane.

 7. how to represent sync points?
 ![[Pasted image 20241208014258.png]]